 All of this begs the very obvious question.
-Where do you find teres major?
-Your local grocer might carry them from time to time in vacuum packed packaging from time to time.
-Otherwise, you need to go to your local meat cutter.
+Where do you find teres major (petite tender) steak?
+Your grocer might carry them in vacuum packed packaging from time to time.
+Otherwise, you need to go to your meat cutter.
 You should be going there anyway.
 You’ll thank me later.

 If you have any questions about this cut or this grilling recipe, feel free to leave them below or shoot me an email.

 - Coat the steak with coarse salt and the rub

 - Prepare the grill for two zone grilling with super high heat on one side and none on the other

 - Sear the steak on the side with high heat for 2-3 minutes and then rotate 45 degrees and sear another 2-3 minutes

 - Flip over and repeat on the other side